 Every state has laws that require certain people to report suspected child abuse to government authorities; in some states, dating abuse is treated in the same way as child abuse.
 Contact Break the Cycle if you have questions about the law in your state.

 How can I find a lawyer?

-If you live in Washington, DC, lawyers at Break the Cycle are ready to help you and our services are free.
+If you are between the ages of 12-24 and live in the Washington, DC metro area, lawyers at Break the Cycle are ready to help you and our services are free.
 Please call us at 202-849-6289.

 If you live somewhere else in the U.S., call the National Domestic Violence Hotline at 1-800-799-7233 for help finding a free lawyer in your area, click here and choose your state to find a lawyer.